-Simulation studies
+Simulation Studies

 In this section, we conducted a series of simulations to explore the correlation between a-difference and t0-difference.
 We were primarily interested in understanding whether the observed correlation was peculiar to the empirical data sets investigated above or whether it was a general result that might be found in other situations.
-Simulations are important to explore such questions as we are able to generate synthetic data where the values for the true data-generating parameters are known, which is not possible with real data.
+Simulations are

-Simulation 1: No difference in parameters
+Simulation 1: No Difference in Parameters